-1) Green Belt functionality (openness).
-How would the potential loss of green belt status impact upon the 5 purposes of the green belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of green belt status impact upon the 5 purposes of the green belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 The majority of the area's Green Belt forms urban fringe.

-Fields RE6, RE9 and RE10 provide open countryside, distanced from the urban area.
+Fields RE6, RE9 and RE10 provide open countryside, distanced from the urban area